-Analysis | 4 takeaways from the vice presidential debate
+Analysis | 4 takeaways from the vice-presidential debate

 “Thankfully, it was ended up not being as lethal as the coronavirus,” Pence said.
 “But before the end of the year, when Joe Biden was vice president of the United States, not seven and a half million people contracted the swine flu; 60 million Americans contracted the swine flu.
 If the swine flu had been as lethal as the coronavirus in 2009 when Joe Biden was vice president, we would have lost 2 million American lives."

 The first problem with that is that the 60 million swine flu infections is based on estimates, while the current coronavirus case count is based on actual tests.
-The bigger problem is that if the swine flu were anywhere near as deadly as coronavirus, mitigation would certainly have been much stricter, much earlier.
+The bigger problem is that if the swine flu were anywhere near as deadly as the novel coronavirus, mitigation would certainly have been much stricter, much earlier.

 2. Pence the bulldozer